Check out our new lower rates.

 The Takeaway

 Improving your home’s curb appeal can help make it more attractive to prospective buyers and potentially increase its perceived value.
 The upgrades can also make your home more enjoyable to live in, no matter how long you’re there.
-Certain curb appeal ideas can have more of an impact.
-These include freshening up the front door and mailbox, adding or improving the landscaping, upgrading windows and shutters, adding outdoor lighting, and making necessary repairs to the roof.
+High-impact upgrades include freshening up the front door and mailbox, adding or improving the landscaping, upgrading windows and shutters, adding outdoor lighting, and making necessary repairs to the roof.
+One way to afford these changes is to take out a home improvement loan.

 SoFi Loan Products